Best Trade Schools (2025): Programs, Costs & Careers

 1. SkillCat

-Programs & Career Support: HVAC, Electrical, Plumbing, Appliance Repair, Solar; job matching and resume support, financial aid resources, and integrated prep/testing for EPA 608, NATE, OSHA-10.
+Programs & Career Support: HVAC, Electrical, Plumbing, Appliance Repair, Solar; job matching and resume support, financial aid resources, and integrated prep and testing for EPA 608, NATE, and OSHA 10.

 3. Lincoln Tech